Does Object Binding Naturally Emerge in Large Pretrained Vision Transformers?: Assessing Object Binding in ViTs through IsSameObject

 \subsection{\textit{IsSameObject} is best decodable in quadratic form}

-We extract DINOv2‑Large~\cite{oquab2023dinov2} activations at each layer and train the probes on the ADE20K dataset~\cite{zhou2017scene} using cross‑entropy loss for all pairwise probes to classify same‑object vs. different‑object patch pairs.
+We extract DINOv2‑Large~\cite{oquab2023dinov2} activations at each layer and train the probes on the ADE20K dataset~\cite{zhou2017scene} using cross‑entropy loss for all pairwise probes to classify same‑object vs. different‑object patch pairs (see Figure~\ref{fig:deer} for \textit{IsSameObject} visualizations).
 Figure~\ref{fig:probe} shows probe accuracy across layers.
-To test our hypotheses about how \textit{IsSameObject} is represented, we compare: \begin{itemize} \item {\textbf{Linear vs. quadratic probes}: Quadratic probes (even with the same parameter count as in diagonal quadratic) significantly outperform linear ones, suggesting that \textit{IsSameObject} is a quadratic representation, consistent with the quadratic form used by the self-attention mechanism.} \item \textbf{Quadratic vs.\ object-class probes:} Trained object class probes fall short of the quadratic probe directly optimized for distinguishing same and different object instances.
-This indicates that the model encodes not just whether two patches share an object class but also subtler identity cues—e.g., distinguishing two identical cars of the same make and model. \item {\textbf{Full vs. diagonal quadratic probes}: The full quadratic probe outperforms its diagonal variant, implying that \textit{IsSameObject} information is more distributed across dimensions rather than restricted to specific channels.} \item{\textbf{Pointwise object class probe vs. pairwise object class probe}: Mapping each patch to an object class via softmax and then comparing classes (pointwise) underperforms directly comparing their embeddings (pairwise), as the pointwise approach loses information when it collapses embeddings into discrete classes.}
+To test our hypotheses about how \textit{IsSameObject} is represented, we compare: \begin{itemize} \item {\textbf{Linear < quadratic probes}: (Diagonal) quadratic probes significantly outperform linear ones, suggesting that \textit{IsSameObject} is a quadratic representation, consistent with the quadratic form used by the self-attention mechanism.} \item \textbf{Quadratic (pairwise) > object-identity probes (pointwise):} Mapping each patch to a discrete object identity and then comparing them pointwise underperforms direct pairwise comparison of embeddings, as the pointwise approach discards information by collapsing continuous representations into discrete classes. \item \textbf{Quadratic > object class probes}: The model encodes not only shared object class but also finer-grained identity cues (e.g., distinguishing two identical cars of the same make and model). \item {\textbf{Full > diagonal quadratic probes}: The\textit{IsSameObject} information is more distributed across dimensions rather than restricted to specific channels.}

 \end{itemize}